Easy Snickerdoodles

 • TOTAL

 We love these soft and chewy snickerdoodle cookies rolled in an irresistible cinnamon sugar.
-Every time we make a batch, we fall in love all over again.
-Chilling the dough for 30 minutes or so helps keep the cookies from spreading too much in the oven.
+Every time we make a batch, we fall in love again.
+Chilling the dough for 30 minutes helps keep the cookies from spreading too much in the oven.
 You can keep the dough in the fridge for up to 3 days and in the freezer for up to 3 months.

 Watch Us Make the Recipe